t3rn/t3rn/README.md

 [Learn more about Gateways and how to integrate with t3rn.](./gateway)

 ## Multi-chain execution platform - execute on Circuit
-Gateway Cicuit shares the context of the overall Interoperable Transaction and passes it over to the Gateways.
+Gateway Circuit shares the context of the overall Interoperable Transaction and passes it over to the Gateways.
 The context contains all of the necessary data base on the Parachains can decide whether to not proceed with the execution.
 Gateway Circuit has an access to all of the ongoing Interoperable Transactions and before the execution is started the circuit checks if there is no two transactions changing the same account at the same time.

 [Work on the Circuit Prototype is currently in progress.](./circuit)